 Although we would love to work with everyone that contacts us to enquire about our business plan writing service, we recognise that our business plan writing service is not for everyone.
 I often say to people who are enquiring about our services that we produce bespoke, thoroughly researched plans that are created not only with a view to obtaining finance or persuading a key partner of the viability of your business but also to offer a detailed blueprint for action.
 There are plenty of people out there that can dash something simple off using business plan writing software such as Business Plan Pro more cheaply than we offer our service.
-Just as an off the peg suit with a couple of minor adjustments will inevitably come with a smaller price tag than a hand crafted suit that has been made to measure from scratch, we are not the cheapest provider on the market but we believe that the value for money that we offer is unrivalled.
+Just as an off the peg suit with a couple of minor adjustments will inevitably come with a smaller price tag than a handcrafted suit that has been made to measure from scratch, we are not the cheapest provider on the market but we believe that the value for money that we offer is unrivaled.

 I accept that not everyone wants that or at least are nor prepared to pay a premium for something that is made to measure for their business Many people just want to have something off the peg that ticks the business plan box in the checklist of things to do when starting a business.
-I usually tell these people that if that is what they want, they would be best served writing it themselves rather than handing over their hard earned money for something that will likely be useless the day after it has been read by the intended audience.
-Writing your own business plan is time consuming but if you are capable of doing the work and can make the time commitment, it is something that will give you real insight into your business that will help you and shape your business in ways you probably can't even imagine at the start of the writing process.
+I usually tell these people that if that is what they want, they would be best served writing it themselves rather than handing over their hard-earned money for something that will likely be useless the day after it has been read by the intended audience.
+Writing your own business plan is time-consuming but if you are capable of doing the work and can make the time commitment, it is something that will give you a real insight into your business that will help you and shape your business in ways you probably can't even imagine at the start of the writing process.
 If you can't afford to have someone do it properly, the next best thing is to do it yourself.

 This recommendation that the entrepreneur looking for a cheap, off the peg plan get it for free by simply investing their own time and energy into the writing process usually segues into a brief conversation about how I would set things out and what sections I would include.
 I'm happy to share my thoughts on this as I am passionate about entrepreneurial success and want them to do as good a job as possible themselves if we are not going to work together on their business plan.
 So, I thought it would be useful if I dedicated a blog post to the subject, not only as a reference to which I can guide these people when they call us but also as a resource for anyone else asking the same question.